-I know I’m a bit late and you all have been waiting forever for 10 Things You Didn’t Know about Sri Lanka to be published, so here it is, finally!
+I know I’m a bit late and you all have been waiting forever for 10 Things You Didn’t Know and all the fun facts about Sri Lanka to be published, so here it is, finally!
 As usual, there were some things which surprised me, some things I found quirky, some cool and some plain bizarre.

 Interesting, funny and quirky facts about Sri Lanka.

 But ok, enough about politics.
-Travel and interesting facts such as Baila music addiction or putting salt, pepper and chill on every fruit you eat are much better subjects to focus at.
+Travel and interesting facts about Sri Lanka culture as Baila music addiction or putting salt, pepper, and chill on every fruit you eat are much better subjects to focus at.
 Even this little fellow below agrees :)

 1. Head wobble actually means YES

-This one is my favourite; I love this little but super important differences which have a possibility to create some confusion and eventually a lot of laughs.
+This one is my favourite of Sri Lanka fun facts; I love this little but super important differences which have a possibility to create some confusion and eventually a lot of laughs.
 Sri Lankans wobble their heads almost all the time.
 To say ‘yes’, to say ‘I understand’, to agree with you, to appreciate something and much more.

 For a person who comes from a culture where wobble means ‘no’ and nodding means ‘yes’ it is quite confusing at first.
 Of course, you very quickly realise that this wobble means ‘yes’ but it is harder for your brain to switch so quickly.
 Therefore always first few seconds you think ‘no’, and then you remember it means ‘yes’ and then you ask again to make sure, and they wobble again, after that you only laugh.